collin-scott12/fluidesign/README.md

   - [Grid](#grid)
 - [Copyright and License](#copyright-license)

-First, build a row using the `.row` class as a wrapper.
+First, build a row using the `row` class as a wrapper.
 Then add the number of columns based on how many columns you want in your 12 column grid.

 ## Requirements